MobilityData/gbfs/gbfs.md

 - address         | Optional  | Valid street number and name where station is located.
 This field is intended to be an actual address, not a free form text description (see "cross_street" below)
 - cross_street    | Optional  | Cross street of where the station is located.
 This field is intended to be a descriptive field for human consumption.
 In cities, this would be a cross street, but could also be a description of a location in a park, etc.
 - region_id       | Optional  | ID of the region where station is located (see [system_regions.json](#system_regionsjson))
+- post_code       | Optional  | Postal code where station is located
 - rental_methods  | Optional  | Array of enumerables containing the payment methods accepted at this station. <br />Current valid values (in CAPS) are:<br /><ul><li>KEY _(i.e. operator issued bike key / fob / card)_</li> <li>CREDITCARD</li> <li>PAYPASS</li> <li>APPLEPAY</li> <li>APPLEPAY</li> <li>ANDROIDPAY</li> <li>TRANSITCARD</li> <li>ACCOUNTNUMBER</li> <li>PHONE</li> </ul> This list is intended to be as comprehensive at the time of publication as possible but is subject to change, as defined in [File Requirements](#file-requirements) above
 - capacity        | Optional  | Number of total docking points installed at this station, both available and unavailable